Msharma673/SpringBoot_Security_Authentication_and_Authorization/SpringBootSecurityAuthenticationAndAuthorization/2_PROJECT_OVERVIEW.md

 - **For Learning**: Explains the "why" behind each component
 - **For Reference**: Quick lookup when you need to find a specific file
 - **For Running**: Clear instructions on how to start the application
+- **For Understanding**: Deep dive into how each component works and why it's structured that way

 **What You'll Learn**:
 - The purpose of each Java class
 - Why we organize files in specific folders
 - How different components work together
 - Multiple ways to run and test the application
+- Detailed explanations of each file's role and importance

 ---